kshetline/aw-clock/README.md

 As of v2.1.0 of this software no API key is required to get weather data.
 The default weather data, however, is now being acquired by “page scraping” [Weather Underground](https://www.wunderground.com/), not via a guaranteed stable API.

-Having a back-up weather data is still, therefore, useful.
+Having a back-up weather data source is still, therefore, a good idea.
 For that there are three options:

 1. Get an API key for [Weatherbit.io via RapidAPI](https://rapidapi.com/weatherbit/api/weather).
 You can get a free key, but with a hard maximum of 125 API calls allowed per day, that will only be good for occasional back-up service, not full-time weather information (it takes multiple API calls to get a full forecast).
 The US$10/month Pro plan is more than sufficient, however.
 With a Weatherbit.io API key, you'll also be able to handle geolocation (turning GPS latitude/longitude into city/place names) without needing to set up a Google API key.